weirong57/CEN5035-2025SP---Gator-Shelfguide/README.md

 ## Running the Application
   1. Ensure your MySQL database server is running and the library_db database has been initialized using the `library_db_init.sql` script.
+  2. Make sure the frontend has been packaged.
+   (`npm run build`).
-  2. Start the backend server from the library-backend directory (`go run main.go`).
+  3. Start the backend server from the library-backend directory (`go run main.go`).

-  3. Start the frontend development server from the library-system directory (`npm run dev`).
-  4. Open your web browser and navigate to the frontend URL provided by the `npm run dev` output (e.g., `http://localhost:5173`).
+  4. Open your web browser and navigate to the URL provided (e.g., `http://localhost:3000`).

 ---